Modular form: Modular functions

-This is also referred to as the q-expansion of f (q-expansion principle).
+This is also referred to as the q-expansion of f.
 The coefficients $a_n$ are known as the Fourier coefficients of f, and the number m is called the order of the pole of f at i∞.
 This condition is called "meromorphic at the cusp", meaning that only finitely many negative-n coefficients are non-zero, so the q-expansion is bounded below, guaranteeing that it is meromorphic at q = 0.

-Sometimes a weaker definition of modular functions is used – under the alternative definition, it is sufficient that f be meromorphic in the open upper half-plane and that f be invariant with respect to a sub-group of the modular group of finite index.
-This is not adhered to in this article.
+For subgroups of finite index, the same idea is expressed by requiring meromorphicity at each cusp of the subgroup.
+This condition allows the function to be regarded as meromorphic on the corresponding compactified modular curve.

 Another way to phrase the definition of modular functions is to use elliptic curves: every lattice Λ determines an elliptic curve C/Λ over C; two lattices determine isomorphic elliptic curves if and only if one is obtained from the other by multiplying by some non-zero complex number α.
 Thus, a modular function can also be regarded as a meromorphic function on the set of isomorphism classes of elliptic curves.
 For example, the j-invariant j(z) of an elliptic curve, regarded as a function on the set of all elliptic curves, is a modular function.
 More conceptually, modular functions can be thought of as functions on the moduli space of isomorphism classes of complex elliptic curves.

-A modular form f that vanishes at q = 0 (equivalently, a_{0} = 0, also paraphrased as z = i∞) is called a cusp form (Spitzenform in German).
-The smallest n such that a_{n} ≠ 0 is the order of the zero of f at i∞.
+For the full modular group, a modular form f that vanishes at q = 0 (equivalently, a_{0} = 0, also paraphrased as z = i∞) is called a cusp form (Spitzenform in German).
+For a finite-index subgroup of the modular group, a cusp form is a modular form that vanishes at every cusp of the subgroup.

 A modular unit is a modular function whose poles and zeroes are confined to the cusps.